 Paranoid Personality Disorder

-Defined/identified by the presence of a constant distrust/suspicion of others, and the persistent assumption that other people have negative, dangerous, or hostile intentions.
+Paranoid personality disorder is defined/identified by the presence of a constant distrust/suspicion of others, and the persistent assumption that other people have negative, dangerous, or hostile intentions.

 Schizoid Personality Disorder

-Defined/identified consistent detachment from other people, lack of interest/investment in social relationships, and rare expressions of emotion.
+Schizoid personality disorder is defined/identified consistent detachment from other people, lack of interest/investment in social relationships, and rare expressions of emotion.

 Schizotypal Personality Disorder

-Defined/identified by a reduced ability to form meaningful interpersonal relationships, distorted patterns of perception and thought, and behavior other people consider atypical.
+Schizotypal personality disorder is defined/identified by a reduced ability to form meaningful interpersonal relationships, distorted patterns of perception and thought, and behavior other people consider atypical.
 People with this type of personality behavior often believe they have magical powers, or believe events – local, national, or worldwide – revolve around them.

 Cluster B: Dramatic/Erratic